Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 When one of these messages is received, the recipient should create a new Comm with matching `comm_id`.
 The `target` key is used to trigger some event when the Comm is created, such as instantiating a peer Widget.
-If comm creation fails, a `comm_destroy` message should be sent, because no Comm should exist without its peer.
+If comm creation fails, a `comm_close` message should be sent, because no Comm should exist without its peer.

 Every Comm has a unique ID, shared only with its counterpart.